ob1techno/valvs/README.md

 ### Disclaimer
 I am not an electronic engineer.
 I am a musician/programmer with a keen interest in synthesis and electronics.
 I am entirely self-taught; this was my first project using KiCad and I'm sure I have made many mistakes.

-I have tried to ensure that this works well before publishing my work, but this is presented as-is and with no guarantees or acceptance of responsibility on my part.
+I have tried to ensure that this works before publishing my work, but this is presented as-is and with no guarantees or acceptance of responsibility on my part.
 I'd welcome any feedback and I am interested in improving the design; please use the issues section or submit a pull request.

 I also make no promises to support this project, but do get in touch and I'll help if I can.